 Ultimately, we decided to at least let them know about the problems – if only for the sake of future brides, so that maybe they wouldn’t experience the same issues that we had.
 So, while the kids were off on their honeymoon, I drafted a very specific and polite complaint Email detailing our disappointment with their service.

-Here is the formula for a proper complaint letter:
+Here is a complaint letter example:

 At that point, I wasn’t really thinking about money.
 I’d paid for the reception center as my contribution to the wedding and I counted it as money well spent.
 But I did suggest that they personally apologize to the bride and groom.
 AND that they might also want to consider a financial adjustment.
 I kept the tone of the letter friendly and professional – offering them more as suggestions for improvement rather than accusations or criticisms.